jojorichard/Fluorescence_Raman_normalisation/README.md

 ```
 class ExcelFileUploaderAndConverter
 ```
-### Name of the function
-The function in on sentence
+### 💯 Excel upload
+This function handles the file upload process triggered by the 'Upload' button click created by the above function.
 ```
-the code to copy paste
+_handle_upload(self)
 ```
-Details of the function
+The argument of the function is self which is a reference to the current instance of the class (ExcelFileUploaderAndConverter).
+The function also displays several message changing depending on the possible events of the uploading process.
+It is important to note that this function is the second of the class (ExcelFileUploaderAndConverter).

 ### Name of the function
 The function in on sentence
 ```